AnushaC-git/Multi-State-MRS/README.md

 Each of these codes will reproduce required estimates, trace plots and significance plots.

-If the user wishes to use this code for a different dataset they may do so by replicating the dataset in the form of TRS (as shown in the above mentioned csv files) and may tune the parameters accordingly in the code.
+If the user wishes to use this code for a different dataset they may do so by replicating the dataset in the form of TRS (as shown in the above mentioned csv files) and may set the initial values and the number of iterations accordingly in the code.